waiting-for-dev/front_matter_parser/README.md

 # FrontMatterParser

-FrontMatterParser is a library to parse files or strings with YAML front matters.
-It can automatically detect the syntax of a file from its extension and it supposes that the front matter is marked as that syntax comments.
+FrontMatterParser is a library to parse a front matter from strings or files.
+It allows writing syntactically correct source files, marking front matters as comments in the source file language.

 ## Installation